Public-Health-Scotland/Folder-Structure-RMD/README.md

 * The NATIONAL_STATS_SUMMARY_TEMPLATE.docx is used as a template for ISD-NATIONAL-STATS-SUMMARY.Rmd.
 The NATIONAL_STATS_REPORT_TEMPLATE.docx is used as a template for ISD-NATIONAL-STATS-REPORT.Rmd.

+* The packages you need are: here, rmarkdown, knitr, pryr.
+Please check you have them installed.
+You can use install.packages("package name") to install them.

 **2. After editting .Rmd files, go back to the main folder and open "config.R" file.
 Change the basefilepath to the file path where RMarkdown.Rproj sits (using forward slash "/") and save the file.
 Then open "Run.R" and run the scripts.**

 3. Leave RStudio and go to the folder where you saved the zip file.
 You can find the Word document for summary in folder "output -> summary", and report in folder "output -> report".